-Internet cafes are different in 2021 than they used to be in the beginning of 2000s.
-With them, software to manage PCs and day-to-day operations has also evolved – now market offers everything from simple timers to multifunctional esports platforms.
+Internet cafes are different in 2022 than they used to be in the beginning of 2000s.
+With net cafes, software to manage computers and business operations has also evolved.
+Now, market offers everything from simple timers to multifunctional esports platforms.

-So here you are, looking for a software to manage a dozen of PCs at your internet cafe, scrolling through loads of names popping up on search pages.
+So here you are, looking for a software to manage a dozen of PCs at your internet cafe, scrolling down through loads of brands on search pages.
 Some of this software is free and some require subscription fees, but how do you know which one is really worth your time?

 In this article we’ll attempt to make a brief description of the most popular types of software to manage modern internet cafes.